Giovanni Chronicle Pt. IV – Nuovo Malattia (1999)

-After that you have to organize fights (somewhere else, preferably not in the club since the Giovanni need it for magical shit) so you get to do some roleplaying to find fighters (who you can possibly befriend and turn into ghouls later on), arrange a venue, get some illegal booze and hookers to go with the entertainment and so on.
+After the club has been obtained you have to organize fights (somewhere else, preferably not in the club since the Giovanni need it for magical shit) so you get to do some roleplaying to find fighters (who you can possibly befriend and turn into ghouls later on), arrange a venue, get some illegal booze and hookers to go with the entertainment and so on.
 Again, there is a possibility of danger, losing Humanity points and discovery by the cops.
 The corrupt police chief needs you to wack his deputy-chief, since he is incorruptible.
 WHAT DO YOU DO?!?
 Man this section is awesome.

 At this point you might be asking me the question: Prince that sounds surprisingly awesome.
 Is this true?

 Oh it is my friend.
 The roaring twenties have come to VtM land in full force.
 Charles “King” Solomon and his mob buddies have declared a war on the Boston Giovanni, and Andreas wants your characters to make them an offer they can’t refuse…of pain!
 The adventure handles the gang-war VERY abstractly and gives you a couple of 3 paragraph outlines to make a cool encounter/mini-adventure out of.
 It feels kind of a cop-out but after all that nine-page dialog bullshit I am more then happy to take what I can get.
 What is that?
 A shipment of whiskey has been impounded and the cops are going to destroy it on monday?
 Solomon’s goons know about that too?
 Guarded by the Feds?
 Fucking count me in!